 The sharing economies refer to economies of scale.
 For example, companies specializing in the repair of high-quality tools and intellectual property legislation provide important services, but they are consumed only rarely and sporadically.
 These companies prefer to settle in large cities where the fixed costs of operations can be spread across many customers, making it more likely that their services will always be in demand.

-The economies of combination they refer to the time and cost savings in finding goods, services and jobs in a large city compared to a less populated area.
+The economies of combination they refer to time and cost savings in finding goods, services and work in a large city compared to a less populated area.
 Piano tuners and patent attorneys, for example, possess a narrow set of skills that are of great value to particular employers who regularly need these services.
 So workers with these specialist skills will prefer to settle in larger cities, where they are more likely to get matched with one job or quickly find another if they lose it.

 Economies of learning they refer to the value derived from fortuitous interactions.
 People learn from each other, whether through intentional encounters or casual encounters.
 Learning through intentional encounters can take place wherever people seek each other.
 But learning through casual encounters will happen more frequently in denser cities, where there are simply better chances of meeting other people.
 Consequently, companies and workers will prefer to settle in cities where they can achieve higher profits and higher wages associated with learning that occurs through fortuitous interactions.